Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Notation and Preliminaries

+The following definition introduces a static, node/edge attributed, undirected and homogeneous graph called SAUHG.
+The reason for defining and using it comes from \cite{thomas2021graph}.
+Here, it is shown that every graph type is bijectively transformable into each other.
+Therefore, SAUHGs will be used as a standard form for all structurally different graph types as directed or undirected simple graphs, hypergraphs, multigraphs, heterogeneous or attributed graphs, and any composition of those.
+For a detailed introduction, see \cite{thomas2021graph}. \begin{NDef}[Static Attributed Undirected Homogeneous Graphs] $G'$ is called \textbf{static, node/edge attributed, undirected, homogeneous graph (SAUHG)} if $G'=(\mathcal{V}', \mathcal{E}', \alpha', \omega')$, with $\mathcal{V}' \subset \mathbb{N}$ is a finite set of nodes, ${\mathcal{E}' \subset \{\{u,v\} \mid \forall\, u,v \in \mathcal{V}' \}}$ is a finite set of edges and node and edge attributes are determined by the mappings ${\alpha'\, :\, \mathcal{V}' \rightarrow A,\ \omega'\, :\, \mathcal{E}'\rightarrow B}$ that map into the arbitrary node attribute set $A$, and edge attribute set $B$.
+The domain of SAUGHs will be denoted as $\mathcal{G}'$. \end{NDef}

+\begin{NRem}{(Attribute sets)} In the above definition of the SAUHG, the node and edge attribute sets $A$ and $B$ can be arbitrary.
+However, without loss of generality, we can assume that the attribute sets are equal because they can be arbitrarily extended to $A' = A \cup B$.
+Additionally, any arbitrary attribute set $A'$ can be embedded into the $k$-dimensional vector space $\mathbb{R}^k$.
+Since the attribute sets in general do not matter for the theories in this paper and to support a better readability, in what follows we consider ${\alpha'\, :\, \mathcal{V}' \rightarrow \mathbb{R}^k,\ \omega\, :\, \mathcal{E}'\rightarrow \mathbb{R}^k}$ for every SAUHG. \end{NRem}

-Since all the graph types introduced in Def.~\ref{def_different_graph_types} are static, but temporal changes (dynamics) play an essential role in learning on graphs representing real-world applications, the dynamic graphs are defined in the following.
+All the aforementioned graph types are static, but temporal changes play an essential role in learning on graphs representing real-world applications; thus, dynamic graphs are defined in the following.
 In particular, the dynamic graph definition here consists of a discrete-time representation.